jeskowagner/jeskowagner.github.io/_pages/about.md

 In the process, I investigated DNA fragility, predicted gene pathway defects from genetic scars, and found changes in epigenetic states from single-cell MNase-seq data.
 Throughout this time I gathered experience in best practices in data science, developed skills in machine-learning, and learned a lot about assessing omics through sequencing.

 Want to learn more?
 Feel free to get in touch, I am always happy to chat over an informal coffee.
-You can find my contact details by clicking on one of the three buttons on the top left.
+You can find my contact details by clicking on one of the buttons on the top left.

 ## Current and past affiliations